hicksjduk/jsonschema/README.md

 ## Tests

-I have included some Jest tests to illustrate the scenario.
-To run this, in the root directory of the project issue the following commands:
+[Some Jest tests](schema.test.js) are included to illustrate the scenario.
+To run these, in the root directory of the project issue the following commands:
 * `npm ci` (only needs to be done the first time)
 * `npm test`

+Each test specifies the error messages that I think should be issued, so those where the errors from the nested schema validation are not thrown fail.